dot-bob/Marlin-Tevo-Black-Widow/Black Widow Readme.txt

 - Extruder fan is set to switch on above 50 DegC
 - Extruder fan speed to 80% to quiet down the system while printing.
 - Leveling fade support is added (can improve print quality for BLTouch).
-- Quick access to the Babystep Z option.
+- Quick access to the Live adjust Z option.

 Usage: